 The back cover is quite difficult to open (with nails), but we experienced this as one positive thing because the device itself (thanks to this) is quite compact, and the distance between the cover and the body is almost invisible.
-When the back cover is removed, we find the battery, the slots for the Micro SD card and the Micro SIM card
+When the back cover is removed, we find the battery, the slots for the Micro SD card, and the Micro SIM card

 Nokia has equipped this model with a 4.3-inch display (neither too big nor too small) made of ClearBlack AMOLED technology.
 The display gives solid performance thanks to its resolution of 480 x 800 pixels with an approximate pixel density of 217 ppi.
-This display is seen by the user as sharp, natural colors, good contrast and most importantly, “battery friendly”.
+This display is seen by the user as sharp, natural colors, good contrast, and most importantly, “battery friendly”.

 Although the Nokia Lumia 810 is announced, and we are just waiting (with great impatience) for a free sale, those important technical data are available to us.
-This model is equipped with a 1.5 GHz Krait dual core processor, an Adreno 225 Graphics processor, and 1GB of RAM.
+This model is equipped with a 1.5 GHz Krait dual-core processor, an Adreno 225 Graphics processor, and 1GB of RAM.

 This model, like the “other Lumia relatives”, works with the Windows Phone 8 operating system, which in theory should look the same on all Windows phones, it looks special on Lumia devices.
 The home screen of this model provides numerous possibilities to its user who can tailor it to the maximum.

 The Nokia Lumia 810 is equipped with an 8MP camera with the Carl Zeiss stamp, which unequivocally guarantees high image quality.
-The camera of this model produces images with a maximum resolution of 3552 x 2000 pixels, and boasts images that are of above-average quality.
+The camera of this model produces images with a maximum resolution of 3552 x 2000 pixels and boasts images that are of above-average quality.
 The camera interface is quite simple for users and provides shooting options such as Smart Shoot lens, Panorama, Cinemagraph…

 The videos of this model are even better than the pictures themselves and this model will definitely find its market among fans of quality (phone) photography.
-The Nokia Lumia 810 makes videos in 1080p with 30fps that are rich in detail, good color balance and matched contrast.
+The Nokia Lumia 810 makes videos in 1080p with 30fps that are rich in detail, good color balance, and matched contrast.

 When it comes to the conceptions of this model, we can freely say that “all fields are covered”.
-This model supports quad-band GSM / GPRS / EDG, quad-band 3G, dual-band Wi-Fi a / b / g / n with DLNA, Wi-Fi Direct and hotspot, as well as stereo Bluetooth 2.1. , NFC connection.
+This model supports quad-band GSM / GPRS / EDG, quad-band 3G, dual-band Wi-Fi a / b / g / n with DLNA, Wi-Fi Direct, and hotspot, as well as stereo Bluetooth 2.1. , NFC connection.

-Internet surfing is fast and thanks to the 4.3 inch display, the observed content is clear.
+Internet surfing is fast and thanks to the 4.3-inch display, the observed content is clear.

 Battery and memory

 The battery of this model is quite “chubby” (at least for Nokia’s Windows device) but the results are evident.
 What will especially please the users of this model is the possibility of replacing the battery (without service assistance).
-This model is equipped with a Li Ion battery of 1800mAh and according to tests, it boasts enviable performance.
-This model will last 48 hours without recharging the battery with one hour of 3G phone calls, listening to music and watching video content.
+This model is equipped with a Li-Ion battery of 1800mAh and according to tests, it boasts enviable performance.
+This model will last 48 hours without recharging the battery with one hour of 3G phone calls, listening to music, and watching video content.

 The Nokia Lumia 810 has one great feature that we (unfortunately) have slowly started to forget with today’s smartphones.
 In addition to 8GB of internal memory, this model has the option to expand the memory with a Micro SD card up to a maximum of 32 GB.

-When summarizing the capabilities of this model, we evaluate it as a rarely complete device that gives solid performance in all fields.
-Quality workmanship, powerful processor, stable software, quality and large enough display, good camera and strong (and replaceable battery) are the trump cards of this model that will undoubtedly lead this model to market victory.
+When summarizing the capabilities of this model, we evaluate it as a rarely complete device that gives a solid performance in all fields.
+Quality workmanship, powerful processor, stable software, quality and large enough display, good camera, and strong (and replaceable battery) are the trump cards of this model that will undoubtedly lead this model to market victory.